 The rapid depreciation of the Lebanese pound to LBP142,000 to the dollar (29 March 2023) has been catastrophic for the majority of Lebanese citizens but particularly for PRL and PRS.
 The surge in the cost of transportation has forced families to choose between sending their children to school or purchasing essentials such as food and fuel.
 The transferral of Palestinian children from Lebanese private and public schools to UNRWA's 65 preparatory, elementary and secondary schools is increasing average classroom sizes and creating unprecedented pressure on school resources, many of which are housed in unsuitable rented buildings.
 The cost of healthcare and medication is also spiking which is particularly problematic for Palestinians in need of secondary or tertiary hospitalisation.
 The combination of poor sanitation and inadequate housing in the twelve camps, together with a limited diet and low incomes contribute to illness and mental health problems.
-For children in particular, the camps lack safe spaces to play, and the intertwining of electricity cables with sanitation and water pipes pose the constant threat of electrocution.
+For children in particular, the physical environment of the camps, particularly Burj Barajneh, Shatila and Ein el-Hilweh, are hazardous to their health and safety.
+Lacking safe spaces to play, the intertwining of electricity cables with sanitation and water pipes pose the constant threat of electrocution.